Grade Level

 Each year KidWind runs statewide Solar and Wind challenges for grades 4-12.
 Students and teachers alike rave about this rich experience.
 Equipment and entry are free for participating clubs.
 No teacher expertise is necessary, as KidWind holds office hours for students and provides technical support for teachers.

-U.N.
+Cover Image for U.N.
 Sustainable Development Goals & Lessons

 Source: United Nations